k-subhash123/-M2-EmbSys-/0_CaseStudy/1_SimpleEmbaddedSystem/README.md

 ### Who
-It is restricted only to the person who knows the PIN.
-Thus, if the customers keep the PIN confidential, no one other than the customer can use the ATM
+Everyone can use it to do their calculations faster.

 ### What:
-It's an automatic teller machine to accepts deposits and dispenses cash.
+It's a calculator which is used to do calculations.

 ### When:
-It is available 24X7, 365 days.
+Knowadays it's usefull in every one's daytoday life.

 ### Where:
-It is available around the world.
+It is available every where in the stores.

 ### Why:
-To make available all the bank services like cash deposite and withdraw.
+To make easier to do complex calculations.

 ### How:
-The application was developed in C language to prevent the complexity and to make it simple.
+It was developed by using ATmega328 microcontroller  to make calculations simple.